-Both terms mean taking some concept and turning it into a piece of data-an object-that you can stick in a variable, pass to a function, etc. So by saying the Command pattern is a "reified method call", what I mean is that it's a method call wrapped in an object.
+Both terms mean taking some concept and turning it into a piece of data - In object - Ithat you can stick in a variable, pass to a function, etc. So by saying the Command pattern is a "reified method call", what I mean is that it's a method call wrapped in an object.